 The initial plan for 2023 was to start the literacy and numeracy programme in February.
 However, the education authorities delayed this start date as the teachers were not able to interrupt their work to attend one week of training.
 Additionally, 50% of the teachers that attended the programme in 2022 had been transferred to other areas as a result of which, 50% of the teachers were new to the programme.
 Training was, therefore, required in order to ensure alignment between all of them.
 Training for 14 teachers (seven new), facilitators and school directors took place to provide them techniques and tools to accelerate the process of learning and teaching.
-After the training, the teachers stated they no longer wanted to take part in the programme unless they received payment.
-Given this stand, as well as KMAD's disappointment with the way that the NGO approached the programme in 2023, it was decided that the contract would be cancelled (this took place in July 2023).
+After the training, the teachers stated they no longer wanted to take part in the programme in 2023, it was decided that the contract would be cancelled (this took place in July 2023).
 Although the teachers did eventually agree to take part, the school year was so far advanced that it would not be possible to achieve the goals and the decision was made to cancel the contract to avoid wasting any further resources.